german-alvarez-dev/react-realfooder-app/README.md

 ## Users available

-You have two existent users on the database, in case you need them to make your tests:
+You already have two users on the database.
+Use them to make any test you need:
 - **User 1** (username: `User 1`, pwd: `user 1`, origin `spain`)
 - **User 2** (username: `User 2`, pwd: `user 2`, origin `france`)

 ## Product reboot

-Have you created a bunch of food products that makes the application hard to manage?
+Have you created a bunch of foods that makes the application hard to manage?
 No worries!

 In case you need to reboot the foods <a href="https://reactr-realfooder.herokuapp.com/api/foods/reboot">proceed here</a>.
 The foods collection will be dropped and seeded with the default set of products.